-The tasty products in the Benecol range contain plant stanol ester and are shown to lower your LDL cholesterol in 2-3 weeks\.
-What's more, the daily usage of Benecol as part of your meals keeps your cholesterol at a lower level also in the long term.
+The tasty products in the Benecol range contain plant stanol ester and are shown to lower your LDL cholesterol in 2-3 weeks.
+What's more, the daily usage of Benecol as part of your meals also keeps your cholesterol at a lower level in the long term.

 Benecol products are designed to be part of a balanced and varied diet and a healthy lifestyle.
 The cholesterol-lowering effect is at its best when most Benecol products are consumed as part of a meal.
-Snack bars can be enjoyed on their own and still work optimally.

 The use of Benecol products adds to the effectiveness of lowering cholesterol even when using statin medication.
-Discuss the use of Benecol products with your doctor if you are on cholesterol-lowering medication.
+Discuss the use of Benecol products with your doctor if you are on cholesterollowering medication.